-Phil Atkins-Pattenson is a partner in the Business Trial Practice Group and is Co-Office Managing Partner of the firm's San Francisco office.
+Phil Atkins-Pattenson is a partner in the Business Trial Practice Group and is the former Co-Office Managing Partner of the firm's San Francisco office.
 In 2007, he was recognized by California Lawyer magazine as one of its California Attorneys of the Year (CLAY).
 The Daily Journal recognized one of his cases as a Top Ten Defense Verdict in 2009.

 Areas of Practice